 Cross-country Skiing: Skiing is permitted on park trails.

-Snowmobiling: Many miles of surrounding state forest roads are open for joint-use by snowmobiles and licensed motor vehicles.
+Snowmobiling: Snowmobiling commences the day after the close of deer season in December.
+Many miles of surrounding state forest roads are open for joint-use by snowmobiles and licensed motor vehicles.

 Access for People with Disabilities